cowboycodr/svelte-email/README.md

 # Integrations

-Emails built with React Email can be converted into HTML and sent using any email service provider.
+Emails built with Svelte Email can be converted into HTML and sent using any email service provider.
 Here are some examples:

 - [Nodemailer](https://github.com/resendlabs/react-email/tree/main/examples/nodemailer)
 - [SendGrid](https://github.com/resendlabs/react-email/tree/main/examples/sendgrid)